thommesZip/react-forms-boilerplate/readme.md

 ## The goal...
 ... is to have a consistent way of creating, handling and styling forms throughout the entire application with no effort, especially for applications with tons of forms.

 It is basically <a href="https://formik.org/docs/api/formik" target="_blank">Formik</a> & <a href="https://github.com/jquense/yup" target="_blank">Yup</a> in a wrapper to create consistent HTML around fields plus some additional features I often use (loading state handling, toggling disabled state etc.).
+The config object contains settings for Formik & Yup in a single object, so it is easier to manage.
 Of course this is highly opinionated, but that´s what makes it easy to use.

 ### It does the following things: